+The Global Executive MBA program is for working professionals.
 This program requires a minimum of 10 years post-undergraduate work experience with a strong leadership/management component and current or pending global work responsibilities.
-You should use the application to articulate how your international experience will contribute to the learning environment at Fuqua and show how your management experience has helped you develop leadership and teamwork skills, as well as maturity, on professional and personal levels.
+You must be employed on a full-time basis to qualify for the program.
+Use the application to articulate how your international work experience will contribute to the learning environment at Fuqua and show how your management experience has helped you develop leadership and teamwork skills, as well as maturity, on professional and personal levels.

 To deter fraudulent applications and to preserve the integrity of our learning community, Fuqua has retained Re Vera Services, LLC to verify the information included in applications.
 If you are admitted and submit your tuition deposit, you will be provided with instructions on the verification process, which could take a few weeks to process.
 Any omission, falsification or misrepresentation in your application is grounds for automatic revocation of all offers of admission and financial assistance, or expulsion from the Global Executive MBA program.
 (Note: You are responsible for the nominal fee for this service.)

 Step-by-Step: From learning about the Global Executive MBA program and determining "fit" to joining your classmates at orientation, here are tips about how to approach each step.
 Remember, Admissions Counselor Anna Fernandez is here to help you through this process.
 Contact her at 1.919.660.7705 or firstname.lastname@example.org.